 A widely held assumption has been that primary care physicians (PCPs) have too many things to do and too little time [refs].
-Strangely, no research has asked the necessary follow-up questions: Have they no lunch hours?
-Have they no weekend evenings?
-If PCPs are like most humans, they strongly gravitate toward the course of action that uses up as little time and energy as possible [Kahneman].
+Strangely, no research has asked the obvious follow-up questions: Have they no evenings?
+Have they no weekends?
+PCPs, like most humans, seek out the course of action that uses up as little time and energy as possible [Kahneman].
 In other words, they are lazy.
-So, there are very likely large, untapped reservoirs of PCP time.
-Knowing how to tap into this reservoir is important because every minute counts when trying to successfully jam through exciting new quality improvement (QI) initiatives.
-For example, more efficiency in the bathroom could allow time for completing 2-10 additional clinical alerts (depending on baseline efficiency) – and could take a PCP from failure to superstar on clinical performance report cards.
+Therefore, they have a large, untapped reservoir of time.
+The central challenge of disruptive healthcare leadership, then, is to figure out how to suck and /or bleed that reservoir dry.
+Draining the swamp (er…reservoir) of stagnant PCP time, will allow us to refill the reservoir via a a deluge of exciting new quality improvement (QI) initiatives!
+Did you know that, one fewer trip to the toilet would allow completing as many as 5 additional clinical alerts (up to 10 more for older men)?

-The impact of PCP laziness is arguably largest in the domain of shared decision making (SDM) for preventive care.
-Numerous studies document clinician’s grousing about the lack of time for shared decision-making [refs].
-A recent study reported that PCPs gave an average of only 59 seconds to SDM for lung cancer screening [ref].
-Even more studies document PCP grumbling about a lack of time for delivering basic preventive care to a population [ref].
-Yet, few studies have examined the basis for these whimpering protestations about lack of time.
+In spite of these vast untapped reservoirs of time, PCPs never stop simpering about the time needed for shared decision making (SDM) for preventive care — ironic given that the only thing lazier than a PCP facing SDM is a koala (did you know that koalas sleep up to 22 hours per day?).... [refs].
+A recent study reported that PCPs gave an average of only 59 seconds to SDM for lung cancer screening, despite experts knowing that 5 minutes is the absolute minimum [ref].
+PCPs even grumble about a lack of time for delivering basic preventive care to their panels without SDM [ref].
+Yet, few studies have examined the basis for these whimpering protestations.
 One study estimated needing an average of 7.4 hours per working day to deliver all high-priority preventive services to a typical patient panel [ref].
-This number looks large until one realizes that the working day is only a small part of the PCP’s total time alive, all of which is available for delivering preventive care.
-It is possible that cutting back on weekend naps could solve the problem entirely!
-Careful review of what we know about the daily lives of PCPs is the only way to tell whether or not, as we suspect, these grievances about a lack of time serve only to shield a disturbing truth: PCPs spend vast amounts of time thumb twiddling.
+This number looks large until one realizes that one working day is such a tiny slice of a PCP’s time on the planet.
+Cutting back on weekend naps could solve the problem entirely!
+Careful review of what we know about the daily lives of PCPs is the only way to tell whether, as we suspect, these time-deprived grievances lack credence.
+So, following in the long tradition of abusive management, we commissioned a study to quantify what we already know — that PCPs have vast amounts of time for thumb twiddling.

-At a moment when the list of tasks waiting to be piled onto the PCP workday is growing – and while PCPs are falling further behind on the basics, like completing clinic notes before 10pm [refs] – it has become urgent to examine the daily lives of the PCP.
-A thorough dissection of how they spend their time could inspire innovative ways to squeeze more productivity out of the PCP schedule.
-This study represents the first comprehensive analysis of PCP time and demands on that time, in order to find the untapped reservoirs needed to achieve SDM for all high-priority preventive services.
+At a moment when PCPs are shirking their responsibilities and grumping that their overloads are unreasonable more from them – it has become urgent to examine the daily lives of the PCP.
+This study represents the first comprehensive analysis of PCP time and demands on that time, in order to find the untapped reservoirs needed to achieve SDM for all highly recommended preventive services.

 Methods: